opensafely-core/job-runner/playbooks/tpp-backend.md

 It's fine to run this command against a job that's already been killed so you can use it with the `--cleanup` flag to remove containers and volumes of jobs that have already finished.

+### Preparing for reboot

+Sometimes we need to restart Docker, or reboot the VM in which we're running, or reboot the entire host machine.
+When the happens, it's nicer if we can automatically restart any running jobs rather than have them fail and force the user to manually restart them.

+To do this, first stop the job-runner service (see above).

+After the service is stopped you can run the `prepare_for_reboot` command:

+    bash scripts/run.sh -m jobrunner.cli.prepare_for_reboot

+This is quite a destructive command as it will destroy the containers and volumes for any running jobs.
+It will also reset any currently running jobs to the pending state.

+The next time job-runner restarts (which should be after the reboot) it will pick up these jobs again as if it had not run them before and the user should not have to do anything.

 ### Clearing up diskspace